K123AsJ0k1/cloud-hpc-oss-mlops-platform/experiments/article/README.md

    - Pushgateway
 6. Prometheus image in prometheus-deployment.yaml was changed to newest
 7. Grafana image in grafana-deployment.yaml was changed to newest
-8. Porter was added into monitoring namespace
+8. Forwarder deployment was added
+9. The deployment envs were modified to have the forwarder deployment

 ### CPouta OSS